TrueFlip Hits 24 Hour Trading Volume of $119,474.00 (TFL)

-TrueFlip (TFL) traded flat against the dollar during the twenty-four hour period ending at 11:00 AM Eastern on April 1st.
-During the last week, TrueFlip has traded flat against the dollar.
-One TrueFlip coin can now be bought for about $0.58 or 0.00001002 BTC on major cryptocurrency exchanges.
-TrueFlip has a total market cap of $3.60 million and approximately $119,474.00 worth of TrueFlip was traded on exchanges in the last 24 hours.
+TrueFlip (TFL) traded flat against the U.S. dollar during the twenty-four hour period ending at 21:00 PM ET on April 4th.
+TrueFlip has a total market capitalization of $3.60 million and approximately $119,474.00 worth of TrueFlip was traded on exchanges in the last 24 hours.
+During the last week, TrueFlip has traded flat against the U.S. dollar.
+One TrueFlip coin can now be bought for $0.58 or 0.00001002 BTC on popular exchanges.

 - Polygon (MATIC) traded 1% higher against the dollar and now trades at $1.65 or 0.00004286 BTC.